Coder4916/The-CB-Suite/README.md

 12. [Squoosh](https://squoosh.app/) was used to reduce the file size of the images, and change from .jpg to .AVIF.
 This helped to improve the overall performance of the website.

-13. [Heroku](https://www.heroku.com/home) was used to deploy the project
+13. [Heroku](https://www.heroku.com/home) was used to deploy the project.

 [Back to top](#the-cb-suite)